7 Best Localisation Practices Every UI Designer Must Follow

 The numerical data you would generally use includes time specifications, dates, and currencies.
 Every language and culture has a different way of presenting these numerals.
-For instance, the Americans use MM-DD-YYYY format for dates while the British use DD-MM-YYYY format.
+For instance, the Americans use the MM-DD-YYYY format for dates while the British use the DD-MM-YYYY format.

 For a positive user experience, you must present numerical data in a manner relevant to that particular language.

 5. Choose Fonts Wisely

 The font you choose for your website or product must be displayed well in all languages.
 Say, you use a font that looks great when you are accessing your website in English.
 However, your customer who is accessing the site in Chinese may be seeing empty boxes like shown below.